celery/celery/docs/userguide/concurrency/eventlet.rst

 spawn hundreds, or thousands of green threads.
 In an informal test with a feed hub system the Eventlet pool could fetch and process hundreds of feeds every second, while the prefork pool spent 14 seconds processing 100 feeds.
-Note that is one of the applications evented I/O is especially good at (asynchronous HTTP requests).
+Note that this is one of the applications async I/O is especially good at (asynchronous HTTP requests).
 You may want a mix of both Eventlet and prefork workers, and route tasks according to compatibility or what works best.